 - medieval history

-She earned her PhD at Utrecht University.
-She is affiliate researcher at the Institute for Cultural Inquiry, Utrecht University.
-Her research interests are focused on:
+Until her untimely death in spring 2020, she was affiliate researcher at the Institute for Cultural Inquiry, Utrecht University.
+Her research interests were focused on:

 - medieval music

 - music manuscripts, especially from the Netherlands and Northern Germany

 - Gesungene Innigkeit, 2002;

 - Singen für die Seligkeit, 2007;